Bugleap-dev/100DaysCoding/day-001/note-001.md

 # Definition
 - **$code hello.py**: Creates a file "hello" in python(py) format

-- **Syntax**: refers to the sedof rules that defines hoe code must be written for the computer to understand it, i.e Syntax = the rules for writing code correctly.
+- **Syntax**: refers to the set of rules that defines how code must be written for the computer to understand it, i.e Syntax = the rules for writing code correctly.

 - **$python hello.py**: runs the python code "hello.py"